2019-2028

 Bipartisan Public Safety Radio System Bill Clears House

 The U.S. House of Representatives passed the Don’t Break Up the T-Band Act, HR 451, with a decisive bipartisan vote of 397 to 5.
-Representative Elliot Engel (D-NY) sponsored the bill, which repeals a 2012 law directing the Federal Communications Commission (FCC) to auction off the T-Band frequencies starting in 2021.
+Sponsored by Representative Elliot Engel (D-NY), the bill repeals a 2012 law that required the Federal Communications Commission (FCC) to auction off T-Band frequencies starting in 2021.

 Read More